photoprism/photoprism-docs/docs/getting-started/nas/synology.md

 ## Setup using Docker ##

+!!! attention ""
+    The Synology user interface has been updated in the meantime, so the screenshots from the tutorial below may be outdated.
+Also, we recommend using mariadb instead of SQlite.

+    Since we don't have a Synology test device, contributions to a step-by-step tutorial are greatly appreciated.
+    You can contribute by clicking :material-pencil: to send a pull request with your changes.

-We recommend following these instructions to install PhotoPrism on your Synology NAS:
+You can follow these instructions to install PhotoPrism on your Synology NAS:

 https://www.wundertech.net/how-to-setup-photoprism-on-a-synology-nas